Attorneys for Long Term Disability for Lyme Disease

 In 1975, doctors began noticing that an unusual number of children in Connecticut were suffering from juvenile rheumatoid arthritis.
 For several years, there was no medical reason for this peculiar cluster of illnesses.
 Then in 1981, a doctor studying Rocky Mountain Spotted Fever, a tick-borne fever common in western states, realized that the same type of bacteria, called a spirochete, was also responsible for Lyme disease on the east coast.

 Lyme disease can be treated with antibiotics if it’s recognized right away.
 If not, it can result in a puzzling and debilitating condition now known as Post-Treatment Lyme Disease Syndrome (PTLDS).
 Doctors and insurance companies have difficulty recognizing and treating this condition.
-If you believe you have Lyme disease or this related condition and have been denied insurance, you should contact the long term disability for neurological and cognitive disorders attorneys of Abell and Capitan Law at (267) 419-7888 right away so that we can begin working on getting you the compensation you need.
+If you believe you have Lyme disease or this related condition and have been denied insurance, you should contact the long term disability for neurological and cognitive disorders attorneys of Capitan Law at (267) 419-7888 right away so that we can begin working on getting you the compensation you need.

 What Is Lyme Disease?